remkohdev

 Jenkins Pipeline

 Pipeline workflows are defined in a Jenkinsfile, either embedded directly in the build configuration, or supplied in a Git repository.
-You can use the Jenkins as a Service from the Catalog to run the Pipeline and create a web hook to trigger builds after source code updates.
+You can use the from the Catalog to run the Pipeline and create a web hook to trigger builds after source code updates.

-Add the following Jenkins Pipeline to your project,
+Add the following to your project,

 pipeline {